Tireyn/moodle-core-profile/README.md

-# moodle43-test
+# moodle-core-profile
-Test Build of Moodle 43
+Repository to experiment and learn building Moodle with Composer and GitHub Actions.